 10 Tips to Avoiding Mealtime BattlesThis post may contain affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

 Let’s face it — most kids, at some point, can show picky eating tendencies.
 Those tendencies might just be a phase, or they may evolve into picky eating at every meal, all the time.
 Raising a true picky eater can be such a struggle!
 Sometimes, despite your best efforts to cook nutritious, varied, and delicious meals, your kids just aren’t interested in trying anything new.
 It can be so demoralizing to spending time, money, and energy creating a healthy dish that you think your kids will love, only to be told “yuck!”
 “I don’t want that!”
 And then the mealtime battles begin — which is one of the least fun parts of parenting.

 It’s exhausting to fight about vegetables every mealtime, and the battles can make you feel defeated when your child leaves perfectly good broccoli or carrots untouched on his or her plate.
 To make it worse – junk food or “treat” meals are always in demand, because honestly, who wouldn’t want pizza or ice cream all the time?
 Even kids who are typically open-minded will sometimes decide that they simply don’t like a certain food, without any logical explanation. 🤷♀️

 It’s only natural to be frustrated.
 But the problem is, “healthy” doesn’t mean anything to kids, and they have no reason to accept that vegetables or other whole-food-based meals are good for them (or that you’ve worked hard to make them as tasty as possible!)